 - 5.4 Generally it is wrong to make an application without giving prior notice to the respondent.
 There are, however, three classes of exceptions. - (1) First, there are cases where the giving of notice might frustrate the order (e.g. a search order) or where there is such urgency that there has not been time to give notice.
-Even in an urgent case, however, the applicant should notify the respondent informally of the application if possible, unless secrecy is essential. - (2) Second, there are some procedural applications normally made without notice relating to such matters as service out of the jurisdiction, service, extension of the validity of claim forms, permission to issue writs of possession etc. All of these are properly made without notice but will be subjected by the rules to an express provision in any order made that the absent party will be entitled to apply to set aside or vary the order provided that application is so made within a given number of days of service of the order. - (3) Third, there are cases in which the respondent can only be identified by description and not by name.
+Even in an urgent case, however, the applicant should notify the respondent informally of the application if possible, unless secrecy is essential. - (2) Second, there are some procedural applications normally made without notice relating to such matters as service out of the jurisdiction, service, extension of the validity of claim forms, permission to issue writs of possession etc. All of these are properly made without notice, but the rules usually expressly provide that the absent party will be entitled to apply to set aside or vary any order provided that application is so made within a given number of days of service of the order.
+A defendant who wishes to dispute the jurisdiction of the court, following service out of the jurisdiction, should apply to the court under Part 11. - (3) Third, there are cases in which the respondent can only be identified by description and not by name.